 According to the Family Education Rights and Privacy Act of 1974 (Buckley Amendment), individual students have the right to review all official records, files and data related to them and the right to challenge the accuracy of the content of such records.
 Furthermore, the act prohibits colleges and universities from releasing personally identifiable information about students without their written consent.
-For detailed information regarding a student's rights under this law and the procedures involved in obtaining access to official records, please contact the General Counsel for the University.
+For detailed information regarding a student's rights under this law and the procedures involved in obtaining access to official records, please contact the Student Affairs Office.